gladex/MetCS/README.md

-MetCS
+MetCS (ver.
+1.0)
 =====
 Systematic integration of MetCS Information across multiple CLs from the ENC Consortium portal.

 1. Introduction to the script package:
-	- This package aims to systematically analyse the genomic information from multiple cell lines.
+- This package aims to systematically analyze the genomic information from multiple cell lines.
 2. Integration of multiple omics data:
 	- TFBS
 	- RRBS